lnls-fac/pymodels/README.md

-# sirius
+# models
-Sirius parameters and pyaccel models for
+Models parameters and pyaccel models for
 - SI
 - BO
 - TS